tmscarla/spotify-recsys-challenge/README.md

 to boost all the tracks from a specific album where the last two known tracks belong to the same album.
 AlbumBoost improves the Recommender Songs clicks metric.

+## SimilariPy
+Our architecture relies on an efficient Cython implementation of the most computationally intensive tasks, which allows to keep the time and space complexity under a reasonable threshold.
+For this purpouse, our teammate **[Simone Boglio](https://github.com/bogliosimone)** developed a library called **[SimilariPy](https://github.com/bogliosimone/similaripy)** for fast KNN-similarity algorithms.
  ## Requirements
 | Package                         | Version        |
 | --------------------------------|:--------------:|